dchukhin/miles-driven-app/README.md

 ---------

-h2.
 How to use:

 1.) npm install miles-driven-app

-2.)
-Navigate to folder with server.js file
+2.) navigate to folder with server.js file

 3.) mongod --dbpath ./data